dqj5182/CONTHO_RELEASE/README.md

 </p>

 ## Code release
-We are currently preparing for CVPR camera-ready and code re-organizing!\
+We are currently preparing for CVPR camera-ready and code re-organization!\
 Please take some time for the code to be released.